-- (a) Motion.
+(a) Motion.
 A motion for an extension of time to file lists, schedules, statements, plans, or other required documents must be filed with the Court within fourteen (14) days of the entry of an order for relief or before any previously granted extension expires.
 If the motion is untimely, the Court may deny the motion and dismiss the case.
-The motion must state why the extension is needed and be served on the unsecured creditors' committee and any examiner, if one has been appointed. - (b) Objection to Extension.
+The motion must state why the extension is needed and be served on the unsecured creditors' committee and any examiner, if one has been appointed.

+- (b) Objection to Extension.
 An objection to an extension of time must be filed within seven (7) days of service of the motion requesting the extension. - (c) Certification of No Payment Advices.
-If a debtor has does not received payment advices, or other evidence of payment received, from any employer of the debtor within 60 days before the date of the filing of the petition, debtor he must file a certification (L.B.F.
+If a debtor has not received payment advices, or other evidence of payment received, from any employer of the debtor within 60 days before the date of the filing of the petition, debtor must file a certification (L.B.F.
 1007-1(c)) within the time specified in F.R.B.P.
 1007(c).
 Nothing in this rule is intended to create an exception to the requirements of 11 U.S.C. § 521 or F.R.B.P.
-1007. - Rule 1007-2 Mailing List or Matrix. - (a) Mailing Matrix Required.
-Unless filed electronically through the ECF system, the debtor must file with the petition a master list of creditors and other parties in interest ("mailing matrix") in the form prescribed by the clerk.
-Failure to file the matrix may constitute cause for dismissal of the case. - (b) Form of Paper Mailing Matrix.
+1007.

+Rule 1007-2 Mailing List or Matrix.